fsr-de/docs/electoral_code.md

 *This translation is for information purposes only and is not legally binding.*

-This electoral code came into effect by resolution of the Student Representative Group on Mar.
-20, 2019.
+This electoral code came into effect by resolution of the Interim Group of the Student Council on April 7, 2026.

 ## § 1 Scope

-This electoral code applies to elections of the Digital Engineering Student Representative Group at the University of Potsdam.
+This electoral code applies to elections of the Digital Engineering Student Council at the University of Potsdam.

 ## § 2 Members

-Based on the Statutes of the Digital Engineering Student Body, eight members are elected to serve in the Student Representative Group.
+In accordance with the Digital Engineering student body's statutes, a total of six to eight members are elected to the Student Council.

-## § 3 Term of Office and Election Date
+## § 3 Term of Office, Election Procedure, and Election Date

-(1) The Student Representative Group is elected for a one-year term.
-The members remain in office until the succeeding members take office.

-(2) Elections generally take place at the beginning of the start of classes in each summer semester, and, at the latest, in the sixth week of the lecture period.
-In the event of a new election before a complete legislative period has ended, this date will be adjusted accordingly.
+(1) The term of office on the Student Council is two semesters.

+(2) For members whose term begins in the winter semester, the term ends with the constituent meeting of the new Student Council in the following winter semester; for members whose term begins in the summer semester, the term ends with the constituent meeting of the new Student Council in the following summer semester.

+(3) Three to four new members are elected each semester.

+(4) The election takes place once per semester during the lecture period, usually in the penultimate or antepenultimate week of the lecture period.

-(3) The election period is understood as the time between the convening of the election committee and the expiration of the appeals period.
+(5) The election period is defined as the time between the announcement of the election and the expiration of the appeals period.

 ## § 4 Election Principles

-(1) The elections are carried out in a manner that results in a free, fair, direct, and secret ballot.
+(1) Elections shall be conducted by free, equal, direct, and secret ballot.

-(2) The election is decided based on the majority vote.
+(2) Elections shall be decided by a majority vote.

-## § 5 Right to Vote
+## § 5 Voting Rights

-Every member of the student body has the right to vote and to stand as a candidate at election.
+Every member of the student body has the right to vote and to stand for election.

 ## § 6 Election Committee

-(1) The election committee shall be responsible for the proper preparation and conduct of elections.

-(2) The election committee shall be formed six weeks before the planned election date at the latest.
-The committee shall be formed by the Student Representative Group from among members of the student body.

-(3) The election committee is composed of at least three people.

-(4) The members of the election committee cannot run for election.

-(5) The election committee may call on additional people to assist in an election and vote counting.
-These people do not need to belong to the student body but must not have run for election.

-(6) The Student Representative Group must provide the election committee with all materials necessary to prepare and conduct the election.

-## § 7 Notice of Election

-(1) The election committee shall announce the election to the Student Representative Group no later than three weeks before the election is to take place.
-The notice of election is to be made to the student body by email.

-(2) The notice of election provides information about the time, place and other modalities of the election.
-It should contain the information listed in § 12 of the Framework Regulations for Elections of the Student Body of the University of Potsdam, dated February 6, 2018.

-## § 8 Electoral Proposals

-(1) A candidature for the Student Representative Group must be made in written form.
-Notification of a candidature must be submitted to the election committee no later than two weeks before the election.
-It must include the first and last name of the candidate as well as the candidate’s email address, degree program and, if applicable, the number of semesters the candidate has studied up to that time.

-(2) The election committee may decide on an extension of the deadline for nominations, but it must be one week before the election takes place at the latest.

-(3) Electoral proposals will be announced to the student body by email one week before the election at the latest.

-## § 9 Election Implementation

-(1) Each member of the student body has as many votes as are members to be elected to serve in the Student Representative Group.
-Cumulative voting is not allowed.

-(2) Voters are not bound to the electoral proposals.

-(3) Voters are given the opportunity to vote by postal ballot or in person.

-(4) If a person has voted both by postal ballot and in person, the vote cast by postal ballot will be forfeited.

-(5) If there are several people with the same name, the name used in the HPI domain with a number added to it will be used for voting.
-The election committee will explain this at the opening of the election.

-## § 10 Declaration of Result

-(1) After the conclusion of the election, the election committee determines how many votes were cast for which person.
-The votes are to be counted publicly for the student body immediately following the election or on the first day of classes after the election.
-When the votes are to be counted must be announced by the election committee no later than two days before election by email to the student body.

-(2) The persons elected into the Student Representative Group are the persons with the highest number of votes.
-If fewer than the required number of persons are elected, a new election is necessary.

-(3) If there is a tie for the last place, overhang mandates will be created.

-(4) Upon completion of the vote counting, the election committee shall immediately inform all persons of their election and ask them if they accept the office.

-(5) Acceptance must be communicated to the election committee within four days after the election, otherwise the position will be considered denied.

-## § 11 Announcement of Election Result

-(1) The election committee shall announce the results of the election to the student body via email, at the latest on the first day of classes after acceptance.

-(2) The election committee shall invite those elected into the Student Representative Group to a constituent meeting one week, at the latest, after the results of the election have been made public.

-## § 12 Appeals Period

-(1) The election can be appealed within one week after the publication of the results.
-An appeal stating the reason(s) for the appeal must be made to the election committee.
-Only the reasons listed in § 21 (2) of the Framework Regulations for Elections of the Student Body of the University of Potsdam, dated February 6, 2018 will be considered.

-(2) The admissibility and consequences of the appeal is decided by the election committee.
+(1) The term of office of the Election Committee is one year.

+(2) The Election Committee is formed once a year by the Student Council from among the student body.
+This must take place at least six weeks before the next scheduled election date.

+(3) The Election Committee is responsible for the proper preparation and conduct of the Student Council elections during its term of office.

+(4) The Election Committee consists of at least three members.
+If members leave during the Election Committee’s term of office, the Student Council shall appoint replacements.

+(5) Members of the Election Committee may not stand as candidates in the elections themselves.

+(6) The Election Committee may enlist additional persons to assist during the voting and counting process.
+These persons need not be members of the student body.
+They may also not stand as candidates in the elections themselves.

+(7) The Student Council must provide the Election Committee with all materials necessary for the preparation and conduct of the election.

+## § 7 Election Notice

+(1) The Election Committee shall announce the election for the Student Council no later than four weeks before the election.
+The election shall be announced to the student body via email.

+(2) The election notice shall provide information on the date, location, and other details of the election.
+It should include the information listed in § 12 of the Framework Regulations for Elections of the Student Body of the University of Potsdam dated February 6, 2018.

+## § 8 Candidateships

+(1) Candidateship for the Student Council must be submitted in writing.
+The notification of candidateship must be submitted to the Election Committee no later than three weeks before the election.
+It must include the candidate’s first and last name, email address, degree program, and, if applicable, the candidate’s semester.

+(2) The Election Committee may decide to extend the deadline for submitting candidateships, but this deadline shall end no later than one week before the election.

+(3) The candidates shall be announced to the student body via email no later than one week before the election.

+## § 9 Conduct of Elections

+(1) Each member of the student body has four votes.
+Votes may not be cumulated.

+(2) Voters are not bound to the candidateships.

+(3) Eligible voters are given the option to cast their vote either in person or by mail.
+If a person has voted both by mail and in person, the mail-in vote will be forfeited.

+(4) In the event of multiple persons with the same name, the name listed in the HPI domain followed by a number shall be used for voting.
+The Election Committee shall announce this at the opening of the election.

+## § 10 Vote Counting and Election Results

+(1) Once the election is concluded, the Election Committee shall determine how many votes were cast for each candidate.
+The vote count shall take place immediately following the election or on the next lecture day following the election.
+It shall be conducted publicly for all members of the student body and must be announced by the Election Committee via email to the student body no later than two days before the election.

+(2) To be elected, a candidate must have received at least 4% of the votes cast.
+If fewer than three candidates have reached this minimum threshold, the election must be repeated.

+(3) The four candidates with the most votes are elected, provided they have reached the required minimum threshold.

+(4) In the event of a tie for the last seat, overhang seats are created.

+(5) Once the vote count is complete, the Election Committee shall immediately notify all elected candidates and ask them to accept their election.

+(6) Acceptance must be communicated to the Election Committee within four days of the request.
+Otherwise, acceptance is deemed to have been refused.

+(7) For refused seats, the next persons in line according to the number of votes in the election results shall move up in accordance with sections 2 through 6.
+If fewer than three people in total accept the election, the election must be repeated.

+## § 11 Announcement of Election Results

+(1) The Election Committee shall notify the student body of the election results by email no later than two days after all members have accepted.

+(2) The existing Student Council shall invite the newly elected members to a constituent meeting to be held no later than two weeks after the announcement of the election results.

+## § 12 Deadline for Appeals

+(1) The election may be appealed within one week of the publication of the election results.
+An appeal must be submitted in writing to the Election Committee, stating the reasons for the appeal.
+Only the reasons listed in § 21 (2) of the Framework Regulations for Elections of the Student Body of the University of Potsdam dated February 6, 2018, shall be considered.

+(2) The Election Committee shall decide on the admissibility and consequences of the challenge in accordance with this Electoral Code and the Framework Regulations for Elections of the Student Body of the University of Potsdam.

 ## § 13 Resignations and Succession Procedures

-(1) Every member of the Student Representative Group can resign for good reason.
-The resignation, and its justification, must be made in writing to the other members of the Student Representative Group.

-(2) Withdrawal from the student body results in immediate resignation from the Student Representative Group.
-This must be communicated to the other members of the Student Representative Group as soon as it is known.

-(3) Resignations are handled according to the Rules of Procedure of the Digital Engineering Student Body.
-The Student Representative Group is responsible for the succession procedures and receives the acceptance of the person taking on the role of successor.
-The student body is to be informed about all changes in membership.
+Resignations are handled in accordance with the Rules of Procedure of the Digital Engineering Student Council.
+The Student Council is responsible for succession procedures and accepts the appointment of successors.
+The student body must be notified of all changes in membership.

-## § 14 Electoral Code of the University of Potsdam
+## § 14 Framework Regulations for Elections of the Student Body of the University of Potsdam

-(1) In cases of doubt, this electoral code shall be interpreted in the sense of the regulations of the current Framework Regulations for Elections of the Student Body of the University of Potsdam.
+(1) In case of doubt, these election regulations shall be interpreted in accordance with the provisions of the current Framework Regulations for Elections of the Student Body of the University of Potsdam.

-(2) Insofar as this electoral code does not contain a regulation which is indispensable and that cannot be interpreted reliably, the provisions of the current Framework Regulations for Elections of the Student Body of the University of Potsdam shall be applied accordingly.
+(2) To the extent that these election regulations do not contain a provision that is indispensable and cannot be determined by interpretation, the provisions of the current Framework Regulations for Elections of the Student Body of the University of Potsdam shall apply accordingly.

-## § 15 Change of Electoral Code
+## § 15 Amendment of the Electoral Code

-(1) The Student Representative Group has the authority to make changes to this electoral code.
-A corresponding resolution requires a two-thirds majority of all members of the Student Representative Group.
+(1) The Student Council may amend this Electoral Code.
+A resolution to this effect requires a two-thirds majority of all members of the Student Council.

-(2) A change in the electoral code can only be carried out if the student body is informed of the proposed change, and its wording, at least 14 days in advance, and if it receives a suitable opportunity for discussion.
+(2) An amendment to the Election Regulations may only be made if the student body was informed of the proposed amendment in writing at least 14 days in advance and was given an appropriate opportunity for discussion.

-(3) The Student Representative Group must inform the student body of the change by email within three days of the decision.
+(3) The Student Council must inform the student body of the amendment by email within three days of the resolution.

-(4) During the period of the election, the electoral code applies in the version valid at the beginning of that period.
+(4) During the period of an election, the Electoral Code shall apply in the version in effect at the beginning of that period.